ShirsoBhattacharyya/youtube-clone/README.md

 - #### Cross platform responsiveness:
     The responsiveness of a website in various platforms ensure a great user experience throughout and makes any project a lot more impactful.
 I have ensured that this is taken care of as well in this project.

+## 🚀 About Me

+Hi, this is Shirso Bhattacharyya.
+I'm a full-stack MERN developer based in India.
+I've always enjoyed working on different projects to enhance my experience in developing various websites with varying features and functionalities.
+Please feel free to drop off a text for collaborations or even if you wanna just say 'hi'

+## Feedback

+If you have any feedback, please feel free to reach out to me at shirso369@gmail.com.

 ## Available Scripts

 In the project directory, you can run: